hwaheeed/play_with_git/README.md

 # play_with_git

-This is a repo for testing, playing, cheering and whining.
+This is a repo for _testing_, **playing**, cheering and whining.

 Fork it, play with it and improve it!

+>Information is only as precise as it's source is accurate

 # My favorite cities

 * Amsterdam
+    * the canals!
 * Nuremberg
 * Shanghai